 The new power dynamics emerging from hybrid working models has unleashed creativity and innovation among employees like never before.
-Citrix in this guest article explores how this trend can be further nurtured and harnessed.
+Citrix explores how this trend can be further nurtured and harnessed.

 The shift to remote work in early 2020 may have been sparked by a public health emergency, but it also introduced a number of surprising benefits.
 One of the most significant?
 The emergence of a more equitable work experience.